Agenda updates in progress, please check back often.

 This session explores the root causes of improper payments across the government and how implementing ERM concepts can help to reduce improper payment rates.
 The speakers will discuss innovative strategies they have implemented at their agencies to reduce improper payments while leveraging strong ERM programs and concepts.

-Learning Objectives/Key Takeaways: Examining improper payments and their impact on the enterprise is a key aspect of obtaining a better understanding of those risk.
-Implementing strategies based on risks helps an agency become better at managing improper payment risks.
+Examining improper payments and their impact on the enterprise is a key aspect of obtaining a better understanding of those risks.
+Implementing risk-based strategies helps an agency become better at managing improper payment risks.

 Lunch Break